Vaishnavi1905/stockflow-case-study/README.md

 ## Task 1: Code Review & Debugging
 ## Issues:
-1. No input validation:
+- No input validation:
     The code access field like data[‘name’] without checking .
-2. SKU is not checked for uniqueness :
+- SKU is not checked for uniqueness :
     SKU can be added many times.
-3. Two database commits:
+- Two database commits:
     Product and inventory are saved separately.
-4. No transaction handling:
+- No transaction handling:
     If any of the step fails then other still saves.
-5. No error handling:
+- No error handling:
     System may crash if something goes wrong.
-6. No validation for price and value:
+-  No validation for price and value:
     It can store negative and wrong values.
-7. Optional fields not handled:
+-  Optional fields not handled:
     Initial_quantity may not be present.
-8. Product linked to one warehouse:
+ -  roduct linked to one warehouse:
     But requirement says multiple warehouse.

 ## Impacts: